Who is DojimeIPTV.Net?

 The system network is designed to work seamlessly via proper standard Internet HTTP protocols, so you only need to be more concerned with the quality of the Internet bandwidth that you are getting from your local Internet service providers.
 So, there is no need to use VPN on this service.

-However, should you feel the need to do so or suspect that your telco provider may be filtering / blocking your incoming streams, please read our blog article in regards to using VPNs for streaming.
+However, should you feel the need to do so or suspect that your telco provider may be filtering / blocking your incoming streams, then it is strongly recommended that you install a proper VPN before using any IPTV down-streaming services.
+Internally, we have been relying on ExpressVPN for years mainly due to its excellent speed, security and high-performance factors.
+Please read our blog article in regards to using VPNs for streaming.

 Update: As of 15th Nov 2019, due to increasing ISP blocking of iptv streamings, VPNs are now fully supported on our platform.
 Now more than ever, users need to deploy VPNs to properly protect their streaming activities from prying eyes and their own Internet telco providers .